 Interactions between Bull Trout and migrating Sockeye Salmon smolts appeared to increase during nighttime hours, particularly upstream of the counting fence (Fig. 3A; Fig. 3E).
 Given that the smolt migration is largely nocturnal (Clark et al. 2016; Furey et al. 2016a), it is intuitive that nighttime hours would provide the most opportunities for predator-prey interactions.
 Smolts likely exhibit nocturnal migrations to mitigate foraging efficiency from visual predators, as seen in other salmonid migrations in fresh water (Ibbotson et al. 2006; 2011; Haraldstad et al. 2017).
-We also observed that Bull Trout respond by interacting with smolts during nighttime (when smolt migration is densest), demonstrating that Bull Trout synchronize their movements and behaviors in response to outmigrant smolts at fine spatial and temporal scales, as they do at broader scales (Furey and Hinch 2017; Kanigan 2019).
+We also observed that Bull Trout respond by interacting with smolts during nighttime (when smolt migration is densest), demonstrating that Bull Trout likely synchronize their movements and behaviors in response to outmigrant smolts at fine spatial and temporal scales, as they do at broader scales (Furey and Hinch 2017; Kanigan 2019).
 Due to the resolution of the DIDSON system, we were unable to confirm actual predation events or quantify the number of smolts consumed, and the effectiveness of synergized nocturnal movements of smolts (i.e., predator swamping; Furey et al. 2016a; Furey et al. 2021b).
 Future studies could couple the use of acoustic imaging, which is consistently improving, and other methods (e.g., diet studies or high-resolution telemetry) to quantify Bull Trout predation rates on smolts.

-Activity of Bull Trout was most tightly linked with smolt migration densities for deployments when the DIDSON was deployed just upstream of the counting fence.
+Activity of Bull Trout was most tightly linked with smolt migration densities for deployments when the DIDSON was deployed just upstream of the counting fence (Fig. 3E).
 Potential feeding activity of Bull Trout was most positively correlated with smolt densities upstream of the fence, but not elsewhere in the system.
 Thus, it appears smolt-Bull Trout interactions are most tightly coupled just upstream of this anthropogenic structure.
 In fact, Bull Trout feed at higher rates (e.g., at ad libitum) at the counting fence relative to other locales (Furey et al. 2016b), and it appears that fine-scale behaviors likely reflect these observations of feeding intensity.
 As a result, the counting fence may create a spatial bottleneck for migrant smolts to pass.
 It is possible that the constriction of the counting fence, and potentially the presence of Bull Trout may concentrate smolts within a small area, slowing the movement speeds of smolts, and thus, increasing the foraging efficiency of Bull Trout.
 However, further research could better quantify how smolts behave as they pass through the counting fence relative to other landscapes, and if mortality is higher at the fence, potentially via high-resolution telemetry tracking.
 Given the short duration of our study (10 days), which was due to opportunistic use of the DIDSON during other field programs, we believe our conclusions could be better supported by monitoring the upstream fence site more intensively (i.e., additional days), with concurrent comparisons of other sites.
 We also acknowledge that with only one DIDSON unit, we were unable to compare differences in predator-prey interactions between or among sites simultaneously.